200WordRPG/200wordrpg.github.io/_posts/News/2016-04-24-submissionsclosed.md

 # Submissions Closed!
 Now What?

 Now we will double and triple check all entries to make sure everything looks good before we hand it off to the [judges]({{site.baseurl}}/judges)!
-They will review and rank the entries so that each entry is read by two judges.
+They will review and rank the entries so that each entry is read by at least two judges.
 Good luck!

 A rough schedule is posted below.
 Until then, check out some of the incredible [2017 entries]({{site.baseurl}}/2017entries), play them, hack them, discuss them, or just enjoy reading them!